openenergymonitor/emontx4/configuration.md

 ## 1) Using the web tool

-With the emonTx connected via USB to a computer, it's possible to configure the emonTx directly from a WebSerial compatible internet browser.
+With the emonTx connected via a USB-C cable to a computer, it's possible to configure the emonTx directly from a WebSerial compatible internet browser.

 Compatible browsers: [Chrome, Edge, Opera](https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API#browser_compatibility)